nexonyt/twitter-x-API/README.md

 To use API, take from X Developer's site:

+## Requirements to use the code
+Make sure that node packages are installed in the folder where the main file is located.
+The packages you will need to run the file are:
+- `npm install node-fetch`
+- `npm install uuid`
+- `npm install crypto`

 ## How do I get the keys needed for integration?
 In order to connect your integration with the X API, you must first have an account on X and then log in to the development panel.
 [Link here.](https://developer.twitter.com/en/portal/dashboard)